Stop your barbecue beef, pork and chicken going cold. From slow cookers to outdoor grills, here are eight quick and easy ways to keep meat warm.

 Make sure that the food stays above 140°F (60°C).
 Be aware that if you leave the food for too long, like the oven, it can change the flavor and texture of your dinner.

 If you’re looking for an ideal way to keep food hot for your next party, look no further.
-A chafing dish is essentially a pan that is raised up on a frame that is set over a small flame.
-It’s a great investment to make if you host a lot of parties because they are stress free.
+A chafing dish (like this one on Amazon) is essentially a pan that is raised up on a frame that is set over a small flame.
+It’s a great investment to make if you host a lot of parties because they are stress-free.
 You can put all your dishes out ahead of time as they are made to keep food warm for two to six hours.
 Aside from keeping your heated food hot, it will also heat up cold food you put in it without any fuss.

 Insulated Cooler Bag